OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dps/pos.md

 ---
 title: pos
-description: The 'pos' page holds the explanation and tutorial for retrieving dark pool short positions.
+description: "The 'pos' page holds the explanation and tutorial for retrieving dark" pool short positions.
 The content includes usage, parameters with their detailed description, and an example in form of a table.
 keywords: